top of page

 Pot Still Distillation:

 Pot still distillation is the oldest and most traditional method used to produce whiskey.
-Pot still distillation is known for its ability to create rich, flavorful, and complex spirits.
+It is known for its ability to create rich, flavorful, and complex spirits.

 The pot still itself is a large, copper vessel with a distinctive shape.
 It consists of a large base, a swan neck, and a condenser.
 The shape of the pot still plays a crucial role in the distillation process, as it helps to concentrate and refine the flavors of the whiskey.